kodenamekrak/deadlock-rpc/README.md

 3. Run the binary inside the extracted folder:
    - **Windows:** double-click `deadlock-rpc.exe`
    - **Linux:** `chmod +x deadlock-rpc && ./deadlock-rpc`
-4. A shortcut named **Deadlock RPC** is created in the extracted folder — move it to your desktop or wherever is convenient
+4. A shortcut named **Deadlock RPC** is created in the extracted folder.
+Move it to your desktop or wherever is convenient
 5. Deadlock launches with Rich Presence active

 From this point forward, use the **Deadlock RPC** shortcut instead of launching Deadlock directly.
 Be sure to keep the executable within the extracted folder as it writes logs to the `logs/` directory.